Friday, May 25, 2007

 Limelight; drama, USA, 1952; D: Charlie Chaplin, S: Charlie Chaplin, Claire Bloom, Nigel Bruce, Sydney Chaplin, Buster Keaton

-London, 1910s.
-Calvero is an old entertainer whose glory days have gone.
+London, 1 9 1 0s.
+Calvero is an old entertainer whose glory days have long gone.
 He drinks in pubs unable to reconcile with the fact that he was once a famous clown, but one day he manages to save a girl, Terry, from committing suicide with gas and places her in his apartment.
 When she regains her consciousness she admits she didn't want to live anymore when she found out she has rheum, since her job is a dancer.
 He nurses her and she eventually becomes a successful dancer.
 She wants to marry him, but he thinks she only has pity with him.
-On his grand comeback show, Calvero falls in a drum and eventually dies from his injury, but the audience laughs because it thinks it's a part of the act.
+On his grand comeback show, Calvero falls in a drum and eventually dies from his injury, but the audience laughs because they think it was all part of the act.